Jade-Annalise/Jade-Annalise/README.md

 - 👋 Hi, I’m @Jade-Annalise
 - 👀 I’m interested in coding in python for data analysis and machine learning
-- 🌱 I’m currently learning machine learning libraries
+- 🌱 I’m currently learning machine learning libraries and working on my tornado analysis project